Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Evaluating Generalization

+In this subsection, we detail the different binding tasks we evaluate, and show that our findings generalize across all of them.
 We define ten different binding tasks spanning domains, syntaxes, and subjects: one with $m=2$ and nine with $m=3$.
+The sizes of the entity sets range from 23 to 80.
 Table~\ref{table:schemas} lists the entity sets for each task, along with an example instantiation for $n=2$ and different values of {}.
 Note that when $m=3$, we use two query entities: $\mathbf{G}_{\qe{}^1}^{\qg{}}$ and $\mathbf{G}_{\qe{}^2}^{\qg{}}$.
 These are the two entities in the entity group which aren't the target entity.
 For example, when $\te{}=2$ we set $\qe{}^1=1$ and $\qe{}^2=3$.

 Figures~\ref{fig:patch_effect_all_tasks} and~\ref{fig:patch_effect_all_tasks_qwen} show the results of the \rebind{} interchange intervention on gemma-2-2b-it and qwen2.5-7b-it across all tasks and all values of \ted{}.
 Our findings are consistent: the \positional{} mechanism dominates for early and late entity groups, while the \lexical{} and \lexrex{} mechanisms take over in the middle.
 We also replicate the effect in Figure~\ref{fig:u_plot} and Figure~\ref{fig:results_and_parameters}: \lexrex{} is more present when $\te{}=1$ (first), \lexical{} when $\te{}=3$ (last), and both are balanced when $\te{}=2$ (middle).